Ferhatmedtahar/building--api/auth.md

 there are alternative which is store the user loggin state on the server using sessions.`not stateless`

 -- we have registered user in out data base so he login FOLLOWING :
-1/ post request{email , password ..whatever}
+1/ post request{email , password }
 2/ check if user and password are true SO generate`SECRET` JWT 3/ send JWT back to the client
 4/ store it in cookie or localstorage